Computing at The Grove

 Welcome to The Grove Computing webpage.

-We have a cross-curricular approach to our learning, which is reflected in the diverse ways in which we use technology in the school.
 Our computing learning is embedded in all our other subjects, from literacy to music, numeracy to PE.
 It enhances children's learning, supports the other subjects and makes children into confident, safe and respectful users.

 We believe that as they leave primary school, children should be able to use digital technologies: